iambrj/fastMap/spec.md

 - Each of these methods may also have significant overhead due to having to convert to and from a `Slice` object. **FIGURE THIS OUT?**

+- Struct:

+    ```c++
+    struct {
+        node** children; // array of 52 elements, containing a pointer to the next child
+        node* valuePtr = nullptr;
+    } node;
+    ```

 ## Memory pooling?

 Kuch likho

+## Implement cache

+**Purpose**: cache the most frequently accessed prefixes of keys, and store direct pointers to them in a cache pool.
+The prefixes can be of length upto 5 or 6, and this will probably save us 5 to 6 iterations of having to traverse the trie.

+**Implementation:** If we store only popular prefixes in the cache, then there is an issue of how do you check if a given string exists in the cache?
+So, instead we can create a organized cache pool of size $52^4 \times 8$ for prefixes of size 4.
+Then, it's only a mattter of some simple bit shifts and in one line of C code we can get to the concerned pointer.

+## Ngrams

+**Purpose**: to speed up get calls, we can notice that a string can be identified uniquely by using one or more of its ngrams.
+For example, every time we get a query like `abcd`, we can split the query string into `